Negotiating an Offer in Compromise

 Is an Offer in Compromise Right for You?

 An OIC is just one option we look at when determining the best course of action for your tax dilemma.
-The best place to start is with a free initial consultation with Bryson Law Firm, L.L.C., where we can sit down together and review your case.
-We’ll look at your situation from every angle and discuss the best course forward.
-Call or click today to get started.
+The best place to start is with a free initial consultation with Bryson Law Firm, L.L.C., where we can review your case together, look at your situation from every angle, and discuss the best course forward.